Too much of a good thing?

 Use creativity to create new offers

-We use our own creative skills and create offers that enable us to get closer to the objectives of the study.
-Over the last few years, our internal Food Lab has developed numerous concepts that focus on vegetables and break with old eating habits.
+We use our own skills as creatives and create offers that enable us to come closer to the objectives of the study.
+Over the past few years, our internal Food Lab has developed numerous concepts that focus on vegetables and break with old eating habits.
 We offer these prototypes and brand concepts to the manufacturing industry and thus accelerate change.

 At the same time, we have our finger on the pulse in many consulting and design projects and try to improve the solutions of the future together with our customers.
 The example of these young brands shows where the founders are heading: More dough rest for the bagel and wholemeal in the range or the superfruit syrup without added sugar.
 These are just two of many examples that contribute to the objectives of the study.